About the Video

 Check out our YouTube channel for even more tech tips, installation videos, how-tos, and more.
 The best place to go for anything Mustang related!

 In this video, we review and install the JLT Cold Air Intake Kit for the 2015 Mustang GTs!

-With a high quality composite construction, this JLT cold air intake kit features a black textured finish for a perfect fit and finish into your 2015's engine bay.
-Not only does this kit look great under the hood, the included inlet tube is designed to accept all the factory connections, including the induction sound tube.
-Whenever aftermarket throttle bodies become available 2015 Five O's, the larger intake tubing is designed to accept these.
+With a high quality composite construction, this JLT cold air intake kit features a black textured finish for a perfect fit and finish into your Mustang's engine bay.
+Not only does this kit look great under the hood, but the included inlet tube is also designed to accept all the factory connections, including the induction sound tube.
+Whenever aftermarket throttle bodies become available for the S550 Five O's, the larger intake tubing is designed to accept these.

 [MUSIC] What's up, guys?
 Landan with latemodelrestoration.com Today we're going to be taking a closer look at JLT's Cold Air Intake Kit for the 2015 5.0 Mustang.

 This 2015 Mustang JLT Cold Air Intake Kit is a great way to get more power and performance from your Coyote powered Mustang.
 Designed to be a direct hit, this 110 millimeter Cold Air Kit is an easy performance upgrade to increase horsepower and torque in your S550.
 With four-inch diameter tubing and a high-flow filter, this kit brings in a substantial amount of cool air compared to your restrictive factory intake.